Nivedit84/DevOps-Shell-Scripts/README.md

 6. log-cleaner.sh --> Navigate /var/log directory, finds files with .log extension and deletes .log files older than 10 days

-7. disk-usage-alert.sh --> get the total disk usage then runs an if condition to check whether usage crossed the threshold or not
+7. disk-usage-alert.sh --> get the total disk usage then runs an if condition to check whether usage crossed the threshold or not (Usage: run "bash disk-usage-alert.sh")

 8. process-killer.sh --> Gets all the processes, checks for cpu and mem, if above a certain threshold, terminates the process.